ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 increases the complexity of both ALTO servers and clients.

-Third, single persistent HTTP connection offers an implicit way of life cycle management of TIPS views, which can be resource-consuming.
+Third, single persistent HTTP connection offers an implicit way of life cycle management of TIPS views, which otherwise can be resource-consuming.
 Malicious users may create TIPS views and then disconnect, to get around the limits on concurrent TIPS views, if not implemented correctly by an ALTO server.
 Leaving the TIPS views alive after the HTTP connection is closed or timed out also makes session management complex: When a client reconnects, should it try to access the TIPS view before the disconnection or simply start a new session?
 Whether and when can the server remove the TIPS views?
 In the current extension, the idea is to avoid such complexity and enforce the consensus that a session will be automatically closed once the connection is closed or timed out.

 ## TIPS with Different HTTP Versions